-The Ω-Check[®] is designed to test cables with "concentric neutrals" like shown above, neutrals comprised of multiple strands of round copper wires helically wound around the conductor insulation.
+The Ω-Check® is designed to test cables with "concentric neutrals" like shown above, neutrals comprised of multiple strands of round copper wires helically wound around the conductor insulation.
 The library of wire sizes and their resistances stored within the instrument are for round copper wires.
 However, the unit can perform tests on other types of neutrals with flat copper wires, flat or round aluminum, even combinations of wires and foils.
 To test these other types of designs requires the user to learn their resistance per unit length and find the equivalent spec for copper and enter this type of copper neutral wire into the machine.
-Cables using foil wrapped neutral shields or full screen, coaxial shielded, types of cables are not well suited for the Ω -Check[®].
-Partially corroded foil or full tape shields cannot be accurately measured by the Ω -Check[®] unless a long portion of the neutral is in a severely corroded condition.
-If only small portions of a neutral tape shield are corroded, these 5 short distance, yet high resistance locations along the cable are not significant when measured with the entire cable length.
-Perhaps 5000' of cable neutral The Ω-Check[®] is designed to test concentric neutrals of medium voltage power cables designed using multiple round or flat, copper or aluminum wire strands, usually tin plated as pictured.

-is good but 20' somewhere in the middle is almost corroded open.
+Cables using foil wrapped neutral shields or full screen, coaxial shielded, types of cables are not well suited for the $\Omega$ -Check®.
+Partially corroded foil or full tape shields cannot be accurately measured by the $\Omega$ -Check® unless a long portion of the neutral is in a severely corroded condition.
+If only small portions of a tape shield neutral is corroded, these short distance, yet high resistance locations along the cable are not significant when measured with the entire cable length.
+Perhaps 2000' of cable neutral is good but 20' somewhere in the middle is almost corroded open.
 This small area will not significantly impact the overall resistance reading of the cable.
 Possibly a TDR (radar) instrument or above ground earth gradient measurement tools could locate this problem.
-A combination of TDR and an Ω -Check[®] unit is the ideal setup for neutral testing, with the Ω -Check[®] being the more accurate and easiest to interpret of the two.
-Concentric Neutral Stands When:
+A combination of TDR and an $\Omega$ -Check® unit is the ideal setup for neutral testing, with the $\Omega$ -Check® being the more accurate and easiest to interpret of the two.